postcss/postcss/README.md

   all inherited styles.
 * [`cq-prolyfill`] adds container query support, allowing styles that respond to the width of the parent.
+* [`postcss-viewport-height-correction`] solves the popular problem when 100vh doesn’t fit the mobile browser screen.

 ### Use Future CSS, Today